-"We all know Hank is going to play a lot and when he gets on a roll, it's tough to stop him," Biron said, "so I'm taking my opportunity right now.
-We need Hank, we need everybody in this locker room and he's one of our best players."
+“We all know Hank is going to play a lot and when he gets on a roll, it’s tough to stop him,” said Biron, “so I’m taking my opportunity right now.
+We need hank, we need everybody in this locker room and he’s one of our best players.”

-Rangers coach John Tortorella had given the nod to Biron, saying that though the struggling Lundqvist remained the team's No. 1 goalie, Biron had earned another start after Saturday's 5-2 win in Minnesota.
+Rangers coach John Tortorella had given the nod to Biron, saying that while the struggling Lundqvist remained the team’s No. 1 goalie, Biron had earned another start following Saturday’s 5-2 win in Minnesota.

-"When you travel and stay up till two or three the night before because you can't get out with the bad weather, and you leave in the morning today, a lot of teams are victimized coming back home, and you can't play physical," Biron said.
-"I think that was the total opposite for us.
-We responded really well."
+“When you travel and stay up till two or three the night before because you can’t get out with the bad weather, and you leave in the morning today, a lot of teams are victimized coming back home, and you can’t play physical,” said Biron, “I think that was the total opposite for us.
+We responded really well.”

-Those big hits "seemed to create a little friction," Rangers defenseman Dan Girardi said.
-"It sparked everything."
+Those big hits “seemed to create a little friction,” said Dan Girardi, “It sparked everything.”

-After a scoreless first, Brian Boyle was credited with the opening goal on a two-on-one with Ruslan Fedotenko when his pass deflected off defenseman Brendan Mikkelson and slid past Miikka Kiprusoff at 2:08.
-It had been the first shot for the Rangers in 13:25.
+After a scoreless first, Brian Boyle was credited with the opening goal on a 2 on 1 with Ruslan Fedotenko when his pass deflected off defenseman Brendan Mikkelson and slid past Mikka Kiprusoff at 2:08.
+It had been the first shot for the Rangers in 13:25

-Jarome Iginla squared the game on a three-on-one, with Girardi sliding in vain and Biron helpless at 5:16.
+Jarome Iginla squared the game on a 3 on 1, with Girardi sliding in vain and Biron helpless at 5:16.